 Todd House: Before she married James Madison and became Dolly Madison, Dolly was married to Philadelphia lawyer John Todd.
 They rented this house from 1791 until his death during the Yellow Fever outbreak of 1793.
 John’s brother was executor of the estate (a role prohibited to women) and was reluctant to give Dolly her inheritance (even threatening to take away Dolly’s son).
 She had to sue to get her inheritance, and it is speculated that one reason she was eager to remarry was to retain custody of her son.
 The limited rights of women during the time is mentioned throughout the book.
 Built in 1775, today it is decorated to reflect the lifestyle of a colonial, middle class lawyer.
 The house is owned by the park service and tours are offered seasonally (free, timed tickets required).

-Powel House: In contrast to the middle class home of the Todds, the Powels were Philadelphia elite and Eliza Powel was a lavish hostess, entertaining many of the founding fathers (and mothers) in her home – including hosting a ball to celebrate George and Martha Washington’s 20th wedding anniversary.
+Powel House: In contrast to the middle class home of the Todds, the Powels were Philadelphia elite and Elizabeth Powel was a lavish hostess, entertaining many of the founding fathers (and mothers) in her home – including hosting a ball to celebrate George and Martha Washington’s 20th wedding anniversary.
 John Adams wrote to Abigail of his enjoyment of one “most sinful feast” consisting of “everything which could delight the eye or allure the taste, curds & creams, jellies, sweetmeats of various sorts, twenty sorts of trifles, tarts…” It was Eliza who asked Franklin what kind of government the constitutional convention had come up with and was told “A republic, if you can keep it.”
 She is also credited with convincing George Washington that the fate of the new nation depended on his running for a second presidential term.
-The house is open for tours seasonally.
-Much of the original interior architecture was sold off, but the front parlor was purchased by the Philadelphia Museum of Art and can be viewed there (along with furnishings and portraits from the Philadelphia home of the wealthy Cadwalader family):
+Well read in politics, education, and medicine, Benjamin Rush dedicated his book “Thoughts Upon Female Education” to her.
+After being sold off, much of the original interior architecture was later returned.
+Today, the original front parlor can be viewed at the Philadelphia Museum of Art (along with furnishings and portraits from the Philadelphia home of the wealthy Cadwalader family).
+The house is open for tours seasonally (Philly’s First Family… The Powels).

 St. Peter’s: The interior of the this church has had very little renovation, so it looks like it did back in the colonial era when wealthy families such as the Powels (and their guests George and Martha Washington) worshiped here.
 You can sit in the box used by the Powels and visit the grave of Eliza Pinckney, who is buried in the graveyard.
-This spunky lady is mentioned a lot in Roberts’s book.
-At the time of her death, she was in Philadelphia to get treatment for breast cancer.
+Although Eliza’s story mostly takes place in South Carolina (where this spunky lady took over the running of her family’s plantation at age 15 and was responsible for introducing indigo to the colonies), it ends here in Philadelphia – where she came to get treatment for breast cancer.
 George Washington was a pall bearer at her funeral (The Colonial (Georgian) Churches of Philadelphia).

 Shippen House: This c.
 1750’s house was the home of Peggy Shippen’s uncle, Dr. William Shippen, who was in charge of medical services for the Continental Army and served in the Continental Congress from 1778-9.
 The house is privately owned, so can only be viewed from the outside.
 Peggy’s family home is no longer standing, but was located on the same block.